zteoh/choretracker-react-starter/README.md

 ## Toggling the `NewChoreForm`

 2. We want the `NewChoreForm` to appear only when we click on the `Add New Chore` Button.
+Go back to `Chore.js`.
 We can create a `modal_open` variable in our state and default it to false by adding the following line in the `state` of the `Chores` component
     ```
     modal_open: false
     ```